UKMT Junior Maths Challenge

 Who takes the UKMT Junior Maths Challenge?

 The UKMT Junior Mathematical Challenge is usually taken by students in Years 7 and 8 in England and Wales, which corresponds to Years 8 and 9 in Northern Ireland or S1 and S2 in Scotland, but younger students can also take the challenge.
 Students in equivalent year groups around the world also take the Junior Maths Challenge.
-These year groups usually correspond to students aged between 11 and 13, but there is no lower limit on the age students can participate.
+These year groups usually correspond to students aged between 11 and 13, but there is no lower limit on the age of students who can participate.

-The UKMT Junior Maths Challenge is is usually considered an ‘enrichment’ activity and schools often offer the competition to their more enthusiastic or high-performing students.
+The UKMT Junior Maths Challenge is usually considered an ‘enrichment’ activity and schools often offer the competition to their more enthusiastic or high-performing students.
 A range of students can benefit from taking the challenge, and the earlier questions are always made to be more accessible so that it is not just the top students who will enjoy the Junior Maths Challenge!

 How can I register for the UKMT Junior Maths Challenge?

 Entries for the UKMT Junior Mathematical Challenge are always made through registered UKMT centres.
-Usually that means the student’s school, so if you have questions about taking the challenge, either as a student or a parent/guardian you should contact either your child’s maths teacher, or the school’s Head of Mathematics or Director of Studies who will be able to tell you who has responsibility for entering students.
+Usually, that means the student’s school, so if you have questions about taking the challenge, either as a student or a parent/guardian, you should contact either your child’s maths teacher or the school’s Head of Mathematics or Director of Studies, who will be able to tell you who has responsibility for entering students.

 How is the UKMT Junior Maths Challenge marked?

 The UKMT Junior Maths Challenge is marked automatically.
-Paper entries are passed through a machine that scans the papers and checks students multiple choice answers so it is very important that students follow the instructions on the answer paper carefully and only enter one answer for each question.
+Paper entries are passed through a machine that scans the papers and checks students’ multiple-choice answers so it is very important that students follow the instructions on the answer paper carefully and only enter one answer for each question.
 Students often keep a note of their answers on rough paper and enter their answers on the answer sheet at the end as it can be hard to erase answers fully if they want to change their answers.
-Students taking the challenge online do not have this problem of course where the marking is fully automated and answers are chosen on the screen.
+Students taking the challenge online do not have this problem of course, where the marking is fully automated and answers are chosen on the screen.

 What score gets you Gold, Silver and Bronze in the UKMT Junior Maths Challenge?

 The exact boundaries vary from year to year, but you can see a page with all the past UKMT Junior Maths Challenge Certificate Boundaries here and this video talks a lot more about the scoring and roughly where the boundaries usually are.
-The number of people who get certificates each year has increased slightly since I made this video (50% instead of 40%) and there are now no penalties for guessing answers in the Junior Challenge – there’s another video further down the page that discusses these changes in detail.
+The number of people who get certificates each year has increased slightly since I made this video (50% instead of 40%) and there are now no penalties for guessing answers in the Junior Challenge – there’s another video here that discusses these changes in detail.

 When is the date of the next Junior Maths Challenge?

-What follow on rounds are there for the UKMT Junior Maths Challenge?
+What follow-on rounds are there for the UKMT Junior Maths Challenge?

 Students who do very well in the Junior Maths Challenge can go on to take either the Junior Kangaroo or Junior Mathematical Olympiad follow-on rounds.
 You can find more information about these competitions on the page here.

-Can I enter the follow on rounds if I don’t meet the qualification threshold or missed the JMC?
+Can I enter the follow-on rounds if I don’t meet the qualification threshold or missed the JMC?

 Do you offer any classes to prepare for the UKMT Junior Maths Challenge?